Chiuumin/Chiuumin/README.md

 -->

 My name is Erycka, currently a 2nd-year Computer Science Student. </br>
-I'm currently working on my VN otome game--Title still Subject to Change. </br>
+I'm currently working on EcoQuest--a Ren'Py VN for our proposed STS project. </br>
 Other than coding, I like Drawing Digitally and Chinchillas >:33 </br>
 Currently Interested in learning about Python🐍 & mastering the JAVA🍵 language!</br>
 </br>